top of page

 11"x14"

-These current works consider nature as an aggregate of ever changing information.
+The works from this exhibition consider nature as an aggregate of ever changing information.
 Based in the geological, biological, and historical richness of western North Carolina the representative pieces here reflect on the novelty of moments in the backcountry ,while the abstract works explore "organization" through grid, pile, cloud, and the messiness of categorization.

 Root balls erode as sites of past rebellion, having lifted stones to the sky in a last act of defiance against the gravity that pulls them back to the ground.
 The rocks are gathered in their custom grown net and levered back uphill in a small victory against erosion, natures most voracious sculptor; water, its most aggressive tool. {Hurricane Helene's catastrophic impact on the area adds layers of meaning here.
 My initial approach was in admiration of these new scenarios; mountains in miniature; the unknowing reorganization of residual chaos.
 Now, they are emblematic of a greater disaster locally and globally.}